Skip to main content

 Chromatic aberration

 Chromatic aberration occurs when the red, blue, and green bands misalign in certain areas of an image due to natural phenomena during the satellite camera’s capture process.
-Since this misalignment is a natural result of the satellite's observation, it should not be considered an image defect.
+Since this misalignment is a natural result of the satellite's observation, it will not be considered an image defect.

 Refraction from cloud/haze: